 Add sherry and cook until slightly thickened, 3-4 minutes.

 Stir in cream and chicken base.
-Cook until mixture reaches consistency of a light gravy, 1-2 minutes.
+Then stir occasionally until liquid reaches the consistency of a light gravy, 1-2 minutes.

 Finish the Dish